How to Install Kubernetes on Ubuntu 22.04

 • Kubeadm.
 A tool that initializes a Kubernetes cluster by fast-tracking the setup using community-sourced best practices.

 • Kubelet.
 The work package that runs on every node and starts containers.
-The tool gives you command-line access to clusters.
+It provides a command-line access to clusters.

 • Kubectl.
 The command-line interface for interacting with clusters.